 As a registered purchaser of a plan, you are licensed to build only one structure from the plans, regardless of the number of plan sets you purchased.
 If you intend to build a plan more than once, contact our Customer Service Department at (800) 718-7526 for more information.

-Our house plans are sold throughout the United States and Internationally, however we have a privacy agreement with our clients therefore we cannot divulge this information.
+Many people want to see a particular home that has been built.
+Our house plans are sold throughout the United States and Internationally, however we have a privacy agreement with our clients and therefore we cannot divulge this information.

 Square footage calculations are made from outside the exterior frame wall and do not include decks, porches, garages, basements, attics, fireplaces, lanais, etc.